Random fields and the geometry of Wiener space: Preliminaries I: The finite dimensional theory

-\begin{remark} Note that in the above expression, we have removed the modulus around the $\det_2$ part, which can be justified by taking reasonably small values of $\rho$. \end{remark}
+where $\eta=\nabla d_{\partial A}$ is the outward unit normal vector field to the set $\partial A$, and $da^{\partial A}$ is the surface measure of the set $\partial A$.
+Note that in the above expression we have removed the modulus around the $\det_2$ part, which can be justified by taking reasonably small values of $\rho$.
+This new definition of GMFs involves terms which have obvious extensions in the infinite dimensional case.

-Clearly, for the existence of GMFs, as it appears in \eqref{eq:mink:finite:2}, it suffices to have $\sum_i\lambda^2_i <\infty$, which is a much weaker condition than the summability of the $\lambda_i$'s, and as will be seen in the subsequent sections a more natural condition in the Malliavin calculus.
-This makes \eqref{eq:mink:finite:2} stand out as the appropriate candidate for the extension to the infinite dimensional case\footnote{For a detailed, historical and technical, account on the issue of choosing the second definition as the appropriate one to extend to the infinite dimensional case, we refer the reader to the introduction of Chapter 3 of \cite{Ust:Zakai00}.}.

-We shall note here that, exactly the same approach, together with a few changes, can be applied to define GMFs of piecewise smooth manifolds, which shall be presented with complete details in Sections \ref{sec:tube} and \ref{sec:tube:formula}.

-\section{Preliminaries II: the infinite dimensional theory}
+\section{Preliminaries II: The infinite dimensional theory}

-In this section, we recall some established concepts in Malliavin calculus which we shall need in later sections.
-We begin with an abstract Wiener space $(X,H,\mu)$, where $H$, equipped with the inner product $\langle\cdot,\cdot\rangle_H$, is a separable Hilbert space, called the Cameron--Martin space, $X$ is a Banach space into which $H$ is injected continuously and densely, and finally $\mu$ is the standard cylindrical Gaussian measure on $H$.
-For the sake of simplicity, one can appeal to the classical case when we have $H$ as the space of real valued, absolutely continuous functions on $[0,1]$ with $L^2([0,1])$ derivatives, which is continuously embedded in $X=C_0([0,1])$ the space of real valued continuous functions $f$ on $[0,1]$, such that $f(0)=0$.
+In this section we recall some established concepts in Malliavin calculus which we shall need in later sections.
+We begin with an abstract Wiener space $(X,H,\mu)$, where $H$, equipped with the inner product $\langle\cdot,\cdot\rangle_H$, is a separable Hilbert space, called the Cameron--Martin space, $X$ is a Banach space into which $H$ is injected continuously and densely, and, finally, $\mu$ is the standard cylindrical Gaussian measure on $H$.
+For the sake of simplicity, one can appeal to the classical case when we have $H$ as the space of real-valued, absolutely continuous functions on $[0,1]$ with $L^2([0,1])$ derivatives, which is continuously embedded in $X=C_0([0,1])$ the space of real-valued continuous functions $f$ on $[0,1]$, such that $f(0)=0$. \textit{Sobolev spaces on Wiener space}